dverma-007/web-module-challenge-scope-and-closure/README.md

 dansRoll();
 ```

 a.
 Where is closure used in this code?
 How can you tell?
+When the math.floor function reaches out to the personalDice function.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+Dan is always the same.
+The roll value of his die could change everytime.
 c.
 What is the lexical scope of `newRoll`?
+I is a callback function and the higher order function is personalDice.

 ### Task 3 - Stretch Goals